 The above shall indicate completion of one or more programs as required by OD 202, or the means by which the applicant proposes to demonstrate satisfactory compliance with past programs, for example by demonstrating tests on program artefacts.

-NOTE It is anticipated the bodies will have prior/current involvement in IECEx or similar proficiency testing programs to satisfy the requirements of ISO/IEC 17025
+NOTE It is anticipated the bodies will have prior/current involvement in IECEx or similar proficiency testing programs to satisfy the requirements of ISO/IEC 17025.
+Lack of involvement in proficiency testing can be expected to result in additional time for the initial assessment to witness additional tests.

 Declaration